Maryland Agricultural Conflict Resolution Service

 8. The mediator records agreements reached based on input from the parties.

-If a final agreement cannot be reached, the outcome will simply be an "as was" situation before mediation began with one difference... everyone involved will have a better understanding of their own and others' perspectives, will have explored several options and have a fuller grasp of the situation and why a solution was not achievable.
+If a final agreement cannot be reached, the outcome will simply be an "as was" situation before mediation began with one difference, everyone involved will have a better understanding of their own and others' perspectives, will have explored several options and have a fuller grasp of the situation and why a solution was not achievable.
 All parties will retain their full set of options to seek a solution through legal or other means.
 At no time should the mediation process be considered a delaying tactic.

 Example #1 - Multiple Siblings Inherit A Farm

 A Maryland farmer had a family farm that has been in the family for generations.
 Out of his 11 children only two stayed and worked on the farm.
 When the farmer died and the will was read, the children discovered that he had left each of them equal ownership of the farm.
 Some of the siblings wanted ownership of the farm and others did not.
 Some wanted the farm to stay in the family and others did not care.
 The siblings argued for months, until one of them called ACReS for assistance.
 ACReS assigned two mediators, who contacted all 11 siblings and got their agreement to be part of a mediation session, which was proposed to take place the day of a family wedding.
 The three-hour mediation session took place in the church basement of the wedding venue.
-By the end of the session, they were able to come up with several options that satisfied everyone.
-And they go on to thoroughly enjoy the wedding celebration!
+By the end of the session, they were able to come up with several options that satisfied everyone and the family went on to thoroughly enjoy the wedding celebration!

 Example #2 - Farmers Lease Terminated with Due Notice